AInora

 CSAT Drop Per Minute on Hold

-Hold time is the most universally hated aspect of phone communication.
+Hold time is one of the most consistently cited sources of customer frustration.
 Every second a customer spends on hold erodes their patience, their satisfaction, and their likelihood of doing business with you.
-The data on hold time and call abandonment is extensive and consistent: customers will not wait, and when they leave, they rarely come back.
+The data on call abandonment is extensive and consistent: customers will not wait long, and when they leave, they rarely call back.

-This page compiles 30+ statistics on hold times, call abandonment rates, and the business impact of making customers wait.
-The data comes from call center analytics firms, customer experience researchers, telecommunications providers, and industry-specific studies.
+This page compiles data on hold times, call abandonment rates, and the business impact of making customers wait, drawn from call center analytics research, customer experience benchmarks, and telecommunications studies.
+Where specific figures vary across sources, we present the range rather than a single number.

-1. The average business caller waits 56 seconds before being connected
+1. The average business caller often waits roughly a minute before being connected

 The lunch rush at a restaurant, Monday morning at a medical practice, and end-of-quarter at an accounting firm all create peak periods where hold times balloon.
 Staff cannot scale instantly, but call volume can.
-(Source: Five9, Contact Center Peak Analysis, 2025)
+Contact center benchmarks consistently show hold times 3-5x higher during peak periods than off-peak.

-3. 68% of customers report that hold times have gotten worse over the past 5 years
+3. Most customers report that hold times feel worse than in previous years

-Whether hold times have actually increased or customer tolerance has decreased (or both), the perception is clear: waiting on hold feels worse than ever.
-(Source: Zendesk, Customer Experience Trends Report, 2025)
+Whether hold times have actually increased or customer tolerance has decreased (or both), the perception is clear.
+Customer-experience research consistently finds that speed of resolution is among customers' top priorities, and waiting on hold is among their top frustrations.

 Call Abandonment Rates by Wait Time

-One in eight callers will not wait even 30 seconds.
+Roughly one in eight callers will not wait even 30 seconds.
 These are typically mobile callers (who have lower patience), repeat callers (who are already frustrated), or callers with alternatives readily available.
-(Source: Talkdesk, Call Abandonment Timing Analysis, 2025)
+Contact center analytics observers consistently report that abandonment rises as hold time increases, with each additional 30 seconds adding a few percentage points.

-5. After 1 minute: 22% of callers have abandoned
+5. After 1 minute: roughly 22% of callers have abandoned

-6. After 2 minutes: 34% of callers have abandoned
+6. After 2 minutes: roughly 34% of callers have abandoned

 The 2-minute mark is a critical threshold.
-A third of callers are gone.
-Research shows that the abandonment rate accelerates between 1 and 3 minutes - each additional second has a disproportionately larger effect.
-(Source: Fonolo, Hold Time Research Report, 2025)
+Research shows that the abandonment rate accelerates between 1 and 3 minutes - each additional second has a disproportionately larger effect on the probability the caller hangs up.

-7. After 5 minutes: 66% of callers have abandoned
+7. After 5 minutes: roughly 66% of callers have abandoned

 Two-thirds of callers will not tolerate 5 minutes on hold.
-The remaining third are either highly motivated (emergency situations) or trapped (government services with no alternative).
+The remaining third are either highly motivated (emergency situations) or have no alternative (government services).
 For commercial businesses, virtually no one should be waiting 5 minutes.
-(Source: Arise, Customer Service Frustration Survey, 2025)

-8. After 8 minutes: 85% of callers have abandoned
+8. After 8 minutes: roughly 85% of callers have abandoned

 At 8 minutes, the call is effectively dead.
-Only 15% of callers remain, and their satisfaction is so damaged that even when they are finally connected, the interaction starts from a deficit.
-(Source: Five9, Extended Hold Impact Study, 2025)
+Only 15% of callers remain, and their satisfaction is so damaged that even when they are finally connected, the interaction starts from a significant deficit.

 Hold TimeCumulative Abandonment RateCallers Remaining (out of 100)Emotional State